-As young people move between phases in the school staff work closely with each other to meet and pass on all relevant details to ensure transitions are as smooth as possible.
+As young people move between phases or between classes in the school, staff work closely with each other to meet and pass on all relevant details to ensure transitions are as smooth as possible.
 This process will also involve staff spending time in classrooms of children they will be teaching in the coming year.

 When young people leave Norfolk Park School in Year 6, staff from their secondary school visit to meet each child and speak with the class teacher.
 There are also a number of transition visits organised to help children adapt and prepare for their new school.